syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% highlight c# tabtitle="C#" %}

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();
 //Add a new page to PDF document.
 PdfPage page = document.Pages.Add();

 //Create list box.
 PdfListBoxField listBoxField = new PdfListBoxField(page, "list1");
 //Set the properties.
 listBoxField.Bounds = new RectangleF(100, 60, 100, 50);

-//Add the items to the list box.

-listBoxField.Items.Add(new PdfListFieldItem("English", "English"));
+//Add the items to the list box. listBoxField.Items.Add(new PdfListFieldItem("English", "English"));
 listBoxField.Items.Add(new PdfListFieldItem("French", "French"));
 listBoxField.Items.Add(new PdfListFieldItem("German", "German"));
 //Select the item.
 listBoxField.SelectedIndex = 2;

-//Set the multi select option.

-listBoxField.MultiSelect = true;
+//Set the multi select option. listBoxField.MultiSelect = true;

-//Add the list box into PDF document
+//Add the list box into PDF document. document.Form.Fields.Add(listBoxField);

-document.Form.Fields.Add(listBoxField);

 //Save the document.
 document.Save("Form.pdf");

-//close the document
+//close the document.
 document.Close(true);

 {% endhighlight %}

 {% highlight vb.net tabtitle="VB.NET" %}

 'Create a new PDF document.
 Dim document As New PdfDocument()
 'Add a new page to PDF document.
 Dim page As PdfPage = document.Pages.Add()

 'Create list box.
 Dim listBoxField As New PdfListBoxField(page, "list1")
 'Set the properties.
 listBoxField.Bounds = New RectangleF(100, 60, 100, 50)

-'Add the items to the list box.

-listBoxField.Items.Add(New PdfListFieldItem("English", "English"))

-listBoxField.Items.Add(New PdfListFieldItem("French", "French"))
+'Add the items to the list box. listBoxField.Items.Add(New PdfListFieldItem("English", "English")) listBoxField.Items.Add(New PdfListFieldItem("French", "French"))
 listBoxField.Items.Add(New PdfListFieldItem("German", "German"))
 'Select the item.
 listBoxField.SelectedIndex = 2
 'Set the multi select option.
 listBoxField.MultiSelect = True

-'Add the list box into PDF document
+'Add the list box into PDF document. document.Form.Fields.Add(listBoxField)

-document.Form.Fields.Add(listBoxField)

 'Save the document.
 document.Save("Form.pdf")

-'close the document
+'close the document.
 document.Close(True)

 {% endhighlight %}

 {% highlight c# tabtitle="UWP" %}

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();
 //Add a new page to PDF document.
 PdfPage page = document.Pages.Add();

 //Create list box.
 PdfListBoxField listBoxField = new PdfListBoxField(page, "list1");
 //Set the properties.
 listBoxField.Bounds = new RectangleF(100, 60, 100, 50);

-//Add the items to the list box.

-listBoxField.Items.Add(new PdfListFieldItem("English", "English"));
+//Add the items to the list box. listBoxField.Items.Add(new PdfListFieldItem("English", "English"));
 listBoxField.Items.Add(new PdfListFieldItem("French", "French"));
 listBoxField.Items.Add(new PdfListFieldItem("German", "German"));
 //Select the item.
 listBoxField.SelectedIndex = 2;

-//Set the multi select option.

-listBoxField.MultiSelect = true;
+//Set the multi select option. listBoxField.MultiSelect = true;

-//Add the list box into PDF document
+//Add the list box into PDF document. document.Form.Fields.Add(listBoxField);

-document.Form.Fields.Add(listBoxField);

 //Save the PDF document to stream.
 MemoryStream stream = new MemoryStream();
 await document.SaveAsync(stream);
 //Close the document.
 document.Close(true);
 //Save the stream as PDF document file in local machine.
 Refer to PDF/UWP section for respected code samples.
 Save(stream, "Form.pdf");

 {% endhighlight %}